 I researched for my trip during months to make sure I would take advantage of the ‘must visit’ places in Vietnam in 2 weeks itinerary.

-An excellent guide book that I used during my itinerary preparation is Lonely Planet Vietnam Guidebook, as it has tons of great information.
+An excellent guide book that I used during my itinerary preparation is the Lonely Planet Vietnam Guidebook, as it has tons of great information.

 ARRIVAL IN VIETNAM

 You will need a visa to visit Vietnam.
 You can either apply for a visa via Vietnamese embassy/ consulate, or via one of the methods below:

 - Visa on Arrival (VOA) - This is the most popular option for visitors arrival by plane.
 Go to the vietnam-visa.com to fill out an online application and pay for the US$20 fee.
 You will receive and email with the VOA letter that you print out and show upon your arrival in Vietnam, and you will need to pay for your visa stamping in US dollar, cash only.
 The single-entry stamping fee is US$25, and the stamping fee for multiple-entry visa valid for up to 3 months is US$50.